yangyating1998/yangyating1998.github.io/index.md

 </h3>

 <p style="font-size: 16px">
-I have an adorable cat who looks like a raccoon (see picture in the right).
+I have an adorable cat who looks like a raccoon.
 I also enjoy jogging since it can relax me when I'm stressed out.
 If you also like jogging, welcome to be my Strava friend!
 I try my best to sustain a work-life balance and sincerely appreciate every little good thing in life.
 The light blue sky and fresh air can provide me the energy to pursue my academic interests, like a cup of fresh coffee.
 I have a partner who can provide me with mental comfort.
 Considering the gap between sending and perceiving information, I appreciate that we didn't have a lot of fight!
 I enjoy what I have and look forward to what the future has in store for me.
 Have a good day!
 </p>